 Are you visiting London in 2018 to research your family history?

-If you have family roots in London, Middlesex, Surrey or Sussex I can help before you arrive.
+If you have family roots in London or Middlesex I can help before you arrive.
 I can establish whether records of interest survive and their location.
 If you wish, I can look at your research aims and available time and suggest a feasible plan.
 I can ensure your precious time isn't wasted by travelling to the wrong archive in search of a particular source, arriving at an archive only to find it is closed, or by failing to take the correct ID to allow you to view original material or not advance booking a reading room space or an off-site document.

 Alternatively I can assist by carrying out preliminary archive research in advance of your visit so that you can make good progress when you arrive.
 Receiving background documents and copies of contemporary maps prior to the visit means there is time to absorb the information before arrival and to refer back to your earlier findings if you spot a name that you're sure you've come across before.
 Preliminary searches can save valuable time and ensure that once in the UK you can concentrate your archive research on those sources which are likely to produce a result.